ynaroditsky/OmniAssist/README.md

             "useInRag":false,
             "useInHistory":false,
             "prompt": [

-                "voiceResponseFormatPrompt": "Produce the response as a JSON object.\n textContent attribute includes your regular text response.\n ", "ssmlContent attribute includes version of the response in ssml format.
+                "Produce the response as a JSON object.\n textContent attribute includes your regular text response.\n ", "ssmlContent attribute includes version of the response in ssml format.
 Use AWS SSML standard.\n Wrap ssml content with <speak> tags.\n ", "Wrap dates and years with <say-as interpret-as=''date''> ssml tag. \n Wrap money amounts with <say-as interpret-as=''currency''> ssml ", "tag and with a dollar sign $ before the amount value.\n Wrap  phone numbers with <say-as interpret-as=''telephone''>\n Don''t treat names ",